xonq/xonq.github.io/_pages/projects.md

 <img align="left"
 src="https://github.com/xonq/xonq.github.io/blob/master/assets/images/mycotools.png?raw=true">
 <b>Mycotools</b>: Mycotools is the foundation for automating genomics research.
-Mycotools increases the scale and standardization of all genomics data by automatically assimilating a local database of publicly available genomes.
-All data is curated, including local genome additions, and all genomic data is referenced in a single, scalable file format for input.
+Mycotools increases the scale of all genomics data by automatically assimilating a local database of publicly- and locally-available genomes.
+This approach standardizes genomics by curating notoriously inconsistent formats, and streamlines collaboration by implementing a singular, easily-disseminated file format.
 Mycotools software suite includes modules for automating routine-complex comparative genomics, which form the basis for phylogenomic and gene cluster evolutionary analysis pipelines.